 Read more: 10 Biggest Hydropower Plants in the World.

 Using hydropower to generate electricity has both benefits and losses for the environment.
 Hydropower produces cleaner energy compared to burning fossil fuels.
 However, its intense use of water and land can create imbalances in the ecosystem around the dam area.

 Hydropower facilities impact all four kinds of natural habitats associated with it.
 They are the estuary, the reservoir, the downstream, and the dam.
 Below are some ways that hydroelectric power affects the environment.

-Most hydroelectric power plants have a dam and reservoir, which take up a large expanse of land.
-Sometimes, suitable hydro plant locations cover people’s homes, important natural areas, agricultural land, or historical landmarks.
+Most hydroelectric power plants have a dam and reservoir, which occupy a large land expanse.
+Suitable hydro plant locations sometimes cover people’s homes, important natural areas, agricultural land, or historical landmarks.
 The physical appearance of the environment around the dam area experiences significant alteration.

 In the US, the construction of surface reservoirs is becoming less common because of the vast amount of resources it consumes.

 Although they built most dams in the United States for municipal water supply, irrigation, and flood control, dams for hydropower generation can cause upstream flooding that would harm native plants, the wildlife habitat, critical natural areas, agricultural land, and humans.